 One difference between a national minimum wage and the PWM is that a national minimum wage would require all businesses in Singapore to pay their workers above the stated level, whether they can afford it or not.
-The PWM however, is currently only implemented and made mandatory in three sectors: cleaning, security, and landscaping.
+The PWM however, is currently only implemented and made mandatory in a number of sectors such as cleaning, security, retail, food services and landscaping.